 Cairn Homes leads Iseq 20 on house price hopes

-Market wrap: Volumes were muted following the end of the holiday season, while the EU’s MiFID II changes due on Wednesday also kept trading cautious
+Volumes were muted following the end of the holiday season, while the EU’s MiFID II changes also kept trading cautious

 Cairn Homes and C&C led Irish large-caps higher, as the wider Iseq overall index stood out as a bright spot in Europe as traders returned to their desks for the first session of the new year.